grpc/grpc.github.io/docs/quickstart/csharp.md

 ### Rebuild the modified example

-Rebuild the newly modified example just like we first built the original example by running `dotnet build Greeter.sln`.
+Rebuild the newly modified example just like we first built the original example by running `dotnet build Greeter.sln` or by clicking "Build" in Visual Studio.

 ### Run!